UX/UI Designer

 From left to right: Bag, Series, Achievements, Collection, and Shop pages

-Settings, Mail, and Collecting a prize screens/popups
+Settings, Mail, and Collecting a prize popup

 Color Palette